ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 selected in such a way that each permutation has equal probability of being selected.

-### randomized algorithm
+### randomised algorithm

 An algorithm that involves some form of randomness to control its behavior.
-The ultimate goal of a randomized algorithm is to improve performance over a deterministic algorithm to solve the same problem.
+The ultimate goal of a randomised algorithm is to improve performance over a deterministic algorithm to solve the same problem.
 There are a number of variations on this theme.
 A "Las Vegas algorithm" returns a correct result, but the amount of time